Compare Small Business Loans

 |Joint applicants allowed?||Yes||Yes|

-If applying for a direct SBA loan, you can apply online, in-person at a disaster center or by mail.
-If applying for the EBL Pilot Program, you can apply directly with a lender if they are an SBA Express Lender.
-After you apply, the administration will review your credit profile before inspecting your property for damages.
-An inspector sent by the SBA will estimate the total loss to your home or business location.
+After reviewing your credit, the SBA would send an inspector to your property to estimate the total loss to your home or business location.
 Once the inspection is complete, a loan officer will determine your eligibility for a loan by reviewing any insurance payments or other financial assistance.
-You are encouraged to apply for a loan even if you haven’t received compensation from your insurer.
+The SBA encourages you to apply for a loan even if you haven’t received compensation from your insurer yet; you could get loan approval before your insurance claim resolves.

 The SBA tries to process applications within two to four weeks.
-This will be shortened if you are applying for an SBA Express loan.
-If approved, the administration will send loan closing documents for you to sign.
-Your loan may be adjusted after closing if there is a change in your circumstances, such as unexpected repair costs or insurance compensation.
+The EBL Pilot Program is designed to provide faster access to funds while you wait for long-term loans.
+If you’re approved, the administration will send you loan closing documents to sign.
+The SBA could adjust your loan amount after you close based on unexpected costs that arise or insurance money that comes in.
 For business loans, the SBA will make an initial disbursement of $25,000 within five days of approving the application.

 For home loans, applicants will need to obtain a Registration ID Number from the Federal Emergency Management Agency (FEMA).
 Applicants will need to provide the following information to the SBA: